Skip to content

 CRIU (Checkpoint/Restore In Userspace) is the primary consumer of time namespaces.
 When CRIU restores a checkpoint:

-2. Before the process calls exec(), CRIU writes the appropriate offsets to timens_offsets.
+2. Before forking the target container process, CRIU writes the appropriate offsets to /proc/self/timens_offsets.
 The offsets encode the difference between the container's monotonic time at checkpoint and the host's current monotonic time.

-3. When the process executes (exec()), the per-namespace vvar page is mapped with the adjusted offsets baked in.
+3. CRIU forks the target process into the new namespace (timens_on_fork() commits the offsets and maps the per-namespace VVAR page).
 The restored process sees a continuous CLOCK_MONOTONIC — the jump in wall time that occurred during suspension is hidden.

 Without time namespaces, any timer, timeout, or deadline the container computed against CLOCK_MONOTONIC before checkpoint would expire immediately or have a wildly wrong remaining duration after restore.